ocaml/ocaml.org/data/rss/janestreet/troubleshooting-systemd-with-systemtap.md

 <p>When we set up a schedule on a computer, such as a list of commands to
 run every day at particular times via Linux <a href="https://www.ostechnix.com/a-beginners-guide-to-cron-jobs">cron jobs</a>, we expect that schedule to execute reliably.
-Of course we’ll check the logs to see whether the job has failed, but we never question whether the cron daemon itself will function.
+Of course we&rsquo;ll check the logs to see whether the job has failed, but we never question whether the cron daemon itself will function.
 We always assume that it will, as it always has done; we are not expecting mutiny in the ranks of the operating system.</p>